 Make Meringue

-Continue whipping until the meringue reaches just shy of stiff peaks—it should form firm peaks, but the tips will curve slightly like a hook.
+Continue whipping until the meringue reaches stiff peaks (peaks are firm, but the tips curve slightly like a hook).
 Be careful not to overwhip.

 Transfer the meringue to a separate bowl and set aside.